History of Banbury: Water treatment and sanitation

-The public's opposition to a rate increase prevented the Local Board of Health from purchasing the water company in 1863.
-By 1870 the District Medical Officer urged the Local Board of Health and Sanitary Board that town's use of the company's water should be made obligatory.
-The Boards were concerned by any possible public backlash over the cost or assumed reduction in civil liberties that locals may have incurred due to the project.
+The public's opposition to a rate increase prevented the local board of health from purchasing the water company in 1863.
+By 1870 the district medical officer urged the local board of health that town's use of the company's water should be made obligatory.
+The board was concerned by any possible public backlash over the cost or assumed reduction in civil liberties that locals may have incurred due to the project.

-In 1888 the local Sanitary Board and Local Board of Health were disbanded and its duties were taken over by the town council.
+In 1888 the local board of health were disbanded and its duties were taken over by the town council.

-By 1900 the Banbury Water Co. was supplying nearly the whole town with water and by 1914 a service reservoir with a capacity of 250,000 gallons had been constructed on the west side of the Oxford Road.
+By 1900 the Banbury Water Company was supplying nearly the whole town with water and by 1914 a service reservoir with a capacity of 250,000 gallons had been constructed on the west side of the Oxford Road.
 It was then slightly enlarged after the Second World War.

 The local council, the Municipal Borough of Banbury had taken most local waterworks over by the 1880s, along with a small reservoir near Easington farm, and the Banbury Rural District had built another on the present Spitalfields site in the 1890s as the need for formal sewerage treatment as well as water purification grew as the town expanded ever outward as illustrated in the 1882, 1900, 1910 and 1922 Ordnance Survey maps.
 It would be expanded after the Second World War and modernised thereafter.
 Banbury Rural District built Grimsbury Reservoir and the Langford Lane water pumping stations near today's Hennef Way road in abbot the mid-1960s.